github/docs/content/webhooks-and-events/webhooks/securing-your-webhooks.md

 ### JavaScript example

-For example, you can define the following `verifySignature` function and call it in any JavaScript environment - Node.js, Bun, Deno, etc - when you receive a webhook payload:
+For example, you can define the following `verifySignature` function and call it in any JavaScript environment when you receive a webhook payload:

 ```javascript
 let encoder = new TextEncoder();